Step 4: Full View

 Should Engineer A insist on attorney-initiated disclosure as a condition of continued engagement before resorting to withdrawal and independent notification, or should Engineer A immediately withdraw and independently notify tenants and public authorities upon receiving the confidentiality instruction?

-Insist on Disclosure Then Withdraw and Notify Board's choice Condition continued engagement on the attorney's agreement to disclose the structural defects to the court or tenants; if the attorney refuses, withdraw from the engagement and independently notify tenants and public authorities, following the BER 84-5 insistence-before-withdrawal sequence while ensuring affirmative public safety notification.
+O1 Condition continued engagement on the attorney's agreement to disclose the structural defects to the court or tenants; if the attorney refuses, withdraw from the engagement and independently notify tenants and public authorities, following the BER 84-5 insistence-before-withdrawal sequence while ensuring affirmative public safety notification.
+Board's choice

 Competing obligations: (1) BER 84-5's insistence-before-withdrawal framework requires Engineer A to first condition continued engagement on attorney-initiated disclosure, giving the attorney an opportunity to fulfill independent professional obligations to the court before Engineer A resorts to unilateral action.
 (2) The imminence of the structural threat may compress the available time for sequential remedies, making immediate independent disclosure the only ethically adequate response without waiting for the attorney's cooperation.
 (3) Withdrawal alone is categorically insufficient: the public safety obligation is affirmative and outward-facing, running to the tenants who remain in physical danger, not merely to Engineer A's own professional integrity.
 (4) Each distinct omission, failure to insist, failure to withdraw, failure to notify, constitutes an independently cognizable ethical failure, making Engineer A's culpability cumulative rather than reducible to a single act.